simplesamlphp/simplesamlphp-module-expirycheck/docs/expirycheck.md

-Parameter netid_attr represents (ldap) attribute name which has user's NetID stored in it, parameter expirydate_attr represents (ldap) attribute name which has user's expiry date (date must be formated as YYYYMMDDHHMMSSZ, e.g. 20111011235959Z) stored in it.
+Parameter netid_attr represents (ldap) attribute name which has user's NetID stored in it, parameter expirydate_attr represents (ldap) attribute name which has user's expiry date (date must be formatted as YYYYMMDDHHMMSSZ, e.g. 20111011235959Z) stored in it.
 Those two attributes needs to be part of the attribute set, which is retrieved from ldap during authentication process.